SeshadriRC/python-for-devops/Day-04/README.md

 Python workspaces can be local or virtual environments.
 A local environment is the system-wide Python installation, while a virtual environment is an isolated environment for a specific project.
 You can create virtual environments using tools like `virtualenv` or `venv`.

+- As explained in the video (1:00:12 - 1:07:40), it is essential for DevOps engineers because it solves dependency conflicts when working on multiple projects that might require different versions of the same library or module.

+Key points about Virtual Environments:

+   - Isolated workspaces: By creating a virtual environment for each project, you ensure that the packages installed for one project do not conflict with those of another (1:02:49 - 1:03:02).

+   - Project-specific dependencies: You can install specific versions of libraries (e.g., Jira version 1.2.3 vs 1.5.6) within their respective virtual environments without affecting your global Python installation or other project folders (1:05:33 - 1:06:06).

 **Example:**

 ```bash